xebialabs/generator-xl-release-plugin/generators/app/templates/_README.md

 Before you can use this project, you must install and configure the following dependencies on your machine:

-1. [Node.js](https://nodejs.org/en/): Dependening on your system, you can install Node either from source or as a pre-prepackaged bundle.
+1. [Node.js](https://nodejs.org/en/): Depending on your system, you can install Node either from source or as a pre-prepackaged bundle.
 After installing Node, you should install [Yeoman](http://yeoman.io) using:

     `npm install -g yo`

 2. [XL Release](https://xebialabs.com/products/xl-release/): A local distribution of XL Release should be available on you system.
-An accompanying valid licence should also available.
+An accompanying valid licence should also be available.

 3. [Gradle](http://gradle.org/): This project uses the [Gradle Plugins for XL Release](https://github.com/xebialabs/gradle-xl-release-plugin-plugin) for development.
 For the plugin to work you have to configure the following properties (they can be set either in your global gradle.properties or a local gradle.properties located in the root of the project):